 Diamondback moths (DBM; Plutella xylostella) are a migratory invasive species.
 Each spring adult populations migrate northward to the Canadian prairies on wind currents from infested regions in the southern or western U.S.A.
 Upon arrival to the prairies, migrant diamondback moths begin to reproduce and this results in subsequent non-migrant populations that may have three or four generations during the growing season.
-Model simulations to June 13, 2021 (using a biofix date of May 15, 2021), indicate that the first generation of non-migrant adults are currently emerging across the Canadian prairies (Fig. 1).

 The economic threshold for diamondback moth in canola at the advanced pod stage is 20 to 30 larvae/ 0.1 m² (approximately 2-3 larvae per plant).
 Economic thresholds for canola or mustard in the early flowering stage are not available.
 However, insecticide applications are likely required at larval densities of 10 to 15 larvae/ 0.1 m² (approximately 1-2 larvae per plant).